werf/werf/docs/pages_en/advanced/buildah_mode.md

 ---

 werf currently supports building images _with the Docker server_ or _without the Docker server_ (in experimental mode).
 This page contains information applicable only to the experimental mode _without the Docker server_.
 For now, only the Dockerfile image builder is available for this mode.
 The Stapel image builder will be available soon.
+> NOTICE: werf supports building images _with the Docker server_ or _with Buildah_.
+This page contains information applicable only to the mode _with Buildah_.
+Buildah supports building either Dockerfile images or stapel images.

-In the experimental mode _without the Docker server_, werf uses built-in Buildah in rootless mode.
+werf uses built-in Buildah in rootless mode to build images without Docker server.

 ## System requirements